Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 <dl>
 <dt>Raffles</dt>
 <dd>
 <p>A “raffle” is a three-of-a-kind.
-There are two different raffles bets that can be made: either that any raffle will come up, which pays 29&ratio;1{%fn%}Note that the payments on the board in the image below are given as “30 <em>for</em> 1” and not “30 <em>to</em> 1”.
-This means that the stake counts as part of the winnings and thus increases the already-high house edge.{%endfn%} (fair odds 35&ratio;1), or else a bet can be placed on a specific raffle, which pays 179&ratio;1 (fair odds 216&ratio;1).
+There are two different raffles bets that can be made: either that any raffle will come up, which pays 29&ratio;1[^fn0] (fair odds 35&ratio;1), or else a bet can be placed on a specific raffle, which pays 179&ratio;1 (fair odds 216&ratio;1).
 Both bets have the same high house edge of 16.67% and so in the long-term are equivalent bets.</p>
 <p>More modern versions of the game might pay out 30&ratio;1 for any 3-of-a-kind, which has a slightly lower edge of 13.89%.</p>
 </dd>
 <dt>Low (≤10) or High (≥11)</dt>